Legal Help for Victims of Abuse in Nursing Homes and Long-Term Care Facilities

-Individuals reside at nursing homes or long-term care facilities to ensure that they are well cared for.
-Patients may be any age, however, most are elderly persons who need assistance with basic care.
-Nursing homes provide basic necessities such as food, shelter, clothing and medical care.
+Families and elderly persons expect nursing homes or long-term care facilities to help ensure that its residents are well cared for.
+Nursing homes have a duty to provide basic necessities such as food, shelter, clothing, and medical care.
 Along with basic necessities, we expect residents to be treated with dignity and respect.
-Dignity and respect include the right to privacy, communication with loved ones, visitors, control over medical records/decisions and a good quality of life.
+Dignity and respect include the right to privacy, communication with loved ones, visitors, control over medical records/decisions, and a good quality of life.
 However, sometimes nursing home residents do not have a good quality of life and are mistreated while in the care of a long-term facility.
-Mistreatment may be in the form of abuse, neglect or exploitation by a staff member or other individual in the care facility.
-If your loved one is a patient who has been harmed in a nursing home, contact an experienced and compassionate nursing home attorney to learn about your legal options.
+Mistreatment may be in the form of abuse, neglect, or exploitation by a staff member or other individual in the care facility.
+If your loved one is a patient who has been harmed in a nursing home, contact the Mayday Law Office today.
+We are experienced and compassionate nursing home attorneys who can help you understand your legal options.

-Over the past decades, the public has been made aware of this growing problem within our society.
-This has lead to the federal and state legislatures enacting laws to protect nursing home residents.
-Statutes protect against mental and physical abuse, neglect and exploitation.
-There are legal options for a victim of nursing home abuse, or loved one of an abused resident.
-Legal options include civil actions, breach of contract claims and criminal liability for those guilty of abuse.
+Over the past few decades, the public has been made aware of this growing problem within our society.
+Federal and state legislatures have responded by enacting laws to protect nursing home residents.
+These statutes protect against mental and physical abuse, neglect, and exploitation.
+There are legal options for victims of nursing home abuse, or for the loved ones of an abused resident.
+Legal options include civil actions, breach of contract claims, and criminal liability for those guilty of abuse.
 The types of proceedings have different objectives.
-A civil action is a claim for monetary damages and breach of contract may also include redress damages.
+A civil action is a claim for monetary damages, while a breach of contract may also include redress damages.
 Alternatively, criminal prosecution does not compensate the victim of abuse, but punishes the person or persons guilty of committing the harmful conduct.
 If a care facility is found liable of abuse or knowledge of abuse, there may be sanctions available as well.
 Sanctions may include stripping the care facility of its license to operate, loss of federal and state Medicaid revenues, preventing a health care provider from participating in the Medicaid program and fines for violations of state and federal protection regulations.

 Why has nursing home resident abuse become an increasing problem?

-Nursing homes are in the business of care giving, but are a business.
 In some cases, care facilities focus on the business and not the patients.
-There is a focus on profit.
-Less care and understaffing may lead to higher profits.
-Although healthcare professionals should be making decisions based on patient care, it is often the corporate accountants who are making the decisions for the company the bottom line and not for the resident’s well being.
+Although healthcare professionals should be making decisions based on patient care, it is often the corporate accountants who are making the decisions for the company’s bottom line and not for the residents’ well-being.
 This may also lead to inaccurate records being kept by nursing home facilities.
 Paper records required by state and federal law may be altered.
-Often regulatory authorities require written incidents of abuse and altering these records may make reporting numbers inaccurate.
-This in turn may ensure that facilities continue to receive their state funding, which also helps the bottom line.
+Often, regulatory authorities require written incidents of abuse.
+Sometimes employees will alter the records to suppress the truth about abuse in order to continue receiving funding from the state.